-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bethlehem is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Bethlehem isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bethlehem are a mix of both white- and blue-collar jobs.
 Overall, Bethlehem is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bethlehem who work in office and administrative support (13.76%), sales jobs (11.19%), and teaching (7.45%).
+There are especially a lot of people living in Bethlehem who work in office and administrative support (13.76%), sales jobs (10.65%), and management occupations (7.05%).

 Also of interest is that Bethlehem has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Bethlehem is somewhat higher than in the average US city of 21.84%: 26.55% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Bethlehem who are college-educated is somewhat higher than the average US community of 21.84%: 26.68% of adults in Bethlehem have at least a bachelor's degree.

-Bethlehem is a very ethnically-diverse city.
+Bethlehem is an extremely ethnically-diverse city.
 The people who call Bethlehem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bethlehem residents report their race to be White, followed by Black or African-American.
 Bethlehem also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.51% of the city’s residents.
+People of Hispanic or Latino origin account for 26.57% of the city’s residents.
 Important ancestries of people in Bethlehem include Irish, Italian, English, and Polish.